terrestris/docker-geoserver/README.md

 `docker run -it -p 80:8080 {YOUR_TAG}`

+or if you want to start the container daemonized:

+`docker run -d -p 80:8080 {YOUR_TAG}`

 Check http://localhost/geoserver to see the geoserver page and login with geoserver defaults `admin:geoserver`

 #### How to build a specific GeoServer version?